Comparing-Agile-vs-Scrum

 Agile software development

-Agile software development focuses on iterative progress, continuous feedback, and the delivery of small increments of the project throughout the process.
+Agile software development focuses on iterative progress, constructive feedback, and the delivery of small increments of the project throughout the process.
 This approach allows development teams to remain flexible and responsive to rapidly changing requirements while still maintaining a high level of quality and efficiency.

 Scrum-based development projects are a prime example of Agile in action.
 They consist of three main components: product backlogs, sprint backlogs, and sprint goals.
 Through these components, Scrum teams can effectively manage their work, prioritize tasks, and ensure they’re always making progress towards their goals.
+Teams often use a visual board to help visualize tasks, manage workflow, and track progress, which increases transparency and supports Agile principles.

 This approach helps teams effectively apply Agile principles and practices, delivering value to customers and continuously improving their agile processes.